keegan-abdoo/xflscrapR/README.md

 # Scraping and Cleaning XFL Play-By-Play Data with RSelenium

 This is my second tutorial on how to scrape football data with RSelenium (find the first one on scraping weekly Next Gen Stats data [here](https://github.com/keegan-abdoo/Public-Next-Gen-Stats-Weekly-Data/blob/master/ngspublicscraping.md)).
 Unlike the first tutorial, the data is not stored in a HTML table, so this is a good example getting more hands-on with your scraper.
+I also include explanation behind the data cleaning function, which Caio Brighenti [@CaioBrighenti2](https://twitter.com/CaioBrighenti2) has helped put together.

 To reiterate, the RSelenium package allows you to open a web browser, interact with webpages, and extract data from the underlying html that builds the websites all through your code.
 Again, I suggest following along with this [RSelenium Baics Primer](https://rpubs.com/johndharrison/RSelenium-Basics).